Getting Legal Assistance

 Don’t delay

-No public agency currently takes responsibility for what happens to crash victims.
-And there is virtually no official guidance published for bicyclists and pedestrians who are hit by cars.
+Bicyclists and pedestrians need to know their legal rights and options after a car-bike/ped crash.
+Unfortunately, in New York, no public agency currently takes responsibility for what happens to crash victims.
+And there is virtually no official guidance published.

-It is also advisable to ask a famly member or close friend to act as your advocate, to help you obtain medical, legal and other assistance while you recuperate.
+It is also advisable to ask a family member or close friend to act as your advocate, to help you obtain medical, legal and other assistance while you recuperate.

 If you are seriously injured, consider engaging a personal injury attorney who specializes in traffic injuries—and do it quickly.
 (Read more at the bottom of this page.)